 From an acclaimed horror writer, a chilling tale of blood-hungry children who rise from the dead in this innovative spin on apocalyptic vampire fiction.

 Suffer the Children presents a terrifying tale of apocalyptic fiction, as readers are introduced to Herod's Syndrome, a devastating illness that suddenly and swiftly kills all young children across the globe.
 Soon, they return from the grave…and ask for blood.
 And with blood, they stop being dead.
 They continue to remain the children they once were...but only for a short time, as they need more blood to live.
-The average human body holds ten pints of blood, so the inevitable question for parents everywhere becomes: How far would you go to
+The average human body holds ten pints of blood, so the inevitable question for parents everywhere becomes: How far would you go tobring your child back?

 There was just so much I did not like about Suffer the Children.
 I think part of the reason I pushed through it was due to the utter ridiculousness of the plot; I had to see where that train was going to take me.
 It took me fucking nowhere, that's where it took me.